AVVI94/Breakpoints.Avalonia/README.md

     r:Breakpoints.Values="{Binding $parent[Window].(r:Breakpoints.Values)}"
      ```

     Yes, the control used as content must be marked as a breakpoint provider.
 The current breakpoint is provided by the binding.
-Sadly, the breakpoint values must also be binded to the source object.
+Unfortunately, the breakpoint values must also be bound to the source object.

 ## License